wojtex113/100daysoflinux/README.md

 - listen podcasts about Linux

 ## Day 10 (Monday, 08-05-2023)
-### ebook '77 zadań dla adminów' by Jakub ‘unknow’ Mrugalski - Ansible
-- run 5 Ubuntu wirtual machines in VirtualBox and manage them with Ansible from a VM with RedHat
 ### Ansible
-- watch "Ansible in a hour" course by Jakub ‘unknow’ Mrugalski
+- "Ansible in a hour" course by Jakub ‘unknow’ Mrugalski (6 lessons out of 9) run 3 Ubuntu virtual machines in VirtualBox and manage them with Ansible from a VM with Red Hat

 ---
 ### Finished courses:
 - "NGINX w godzinę" - Jakub ‘unknow’ Mrugalski

+todo:
+### ebook '77 zadań dla adminów' by Jakub ‘unknow’ Mrugalski - Ansible
+- run 5 Ubuntu virtual machines in VirtualBox and manage them with Ansible from a VM with Red Hat